wish44165/YOLOv12-BoT-SORT-ReID/README.md

 ## 🙏 Acknowledgments

-A large portion of the code builds upon [YOLOv12](https://github.com/sunsmarterjie/yolov12), [BoT-SORT](https://github.com/NirAharon/BoT-SORT), and [TrackEval](https://github.com/JonathonLuiten/TrackEval).
-Thanks for their excellent work!
+Much of the code builds upon [YOLOv12](https://github.com/sunsmarterjie/yolov12), [BoT-SORT](https://github.com/NirAharon/BoT-SORT), and [TrackEval](https://github.com/JonathonLuiten/TrackEval).
+We also sincerely thank the organizers of the [Anti-UAV](https://github.com/ZhaoJ9014/Anti-UAV) benchmark for providing the valuable dataset.
+We greatly appreciate their contributions!